Bartholomey/the_lake_redoubt/julija/04_chapter_four.md

 *Symmetry Stranger says that he is now ready to compare it to something inferior, trembling, and cracking.*

-My reply: “You are hilarious.”
+Me: “You are hilarious.”

 *Symmetry Stranger responds that the contrast between something perfect and immovable and something which is defective, crying, and tilted would be appropriate, comical, and something that life is constantly amusing us with.*

-My reply: “You really like the Fortress, don’t you?
+Me: “You really like the Fortress, don’t you?
 Despite all the stab-wounds in my heart ...
 I still want to be me.
 I don’t want to be anyone else; I don’t envy anyone else.
 Frankly, I find most people quite preposterous.”

 **48**